Essential Linux/Unix Commands

 - You’ll be surprised to know that the most popular programming language C came into existence to write the Unix Operating System.

 - Linux is Unix-Like operating system.

-- The most important part of the Linux is Linux Kernel which was first released in early 90’s by Linus Torvalds.There are several Linux distros available (most are open-source and free to download and use) such as Ubuntu, Debian, Fedora, Kali, Mint, Gentoo, Arch and much more.
+- The most important part of the Linux is Linux Kernel which was first released in the early 90s by Linus Torvalds.There are several Linux distros available (most are open-source and free to download and use) such as Ubuntu, Debian, Fedora, Kali, Mint, Gentoo, Arch and much more.

 - Now coming to the Basic and most usable commands of Linux/Unix part.
 (Please note that all the linux/unix commands are run in the terminal of a linux system.Terminal is like command prompt as that of in Windows OS)

 - Linux/Unix commands are case-sensitive i.e Hello is different from hello.

 1. who : The ‘$ who’ command displays all the users who have logged into the system currently.
 As shown above, on my system I am the only user currently logged in.The thing tty2 is terminal line the user is using and the next line gives the current date and time